ArunBohra12/arunbohra/README.md

 # 🤖 Arun Bohra Portfolio

-Website showcasing my skills

 ## 🧑🏼‍💻 Tech Stack

 - HTML
 - CSS
-- JavaScript
+- JavaScript (bit of nodejs)

 ## ⚙️ Installation

-To run Robofriends on your local machine run the following commands
+To run project on your local machine run the following commands

 - Clone the project